ahjavid/technical-notes-blog/README.md

 **About the Author**: I'm passionate about the intersection of machine learning and system performance.
 My research focuses on making ML training more efficient and cost-effective through careful analysis and optimization.

-**Last Updated**: June 20, 2025
+**Last Updated**: December 8, 2025
-**Latest Posts**: Vision Model Quantization Study, TensorFlow Performance Optimization & Multi-GPU Training Analysis
+**Latest Posts**: APEE Evaluation Ecosystem, Vision Model Quantization Study & Multi-GPU Training Analysis